empierre/domoticz_linky-deprecated/README.md

 # domoticz_linky
 get Linky smart meter data and push it to domoticz

+# create a device in Domoticz
+In Domoticz, go to hardware, create a virtual "rfx meter counter".
+Then in Devices, add it to the devices. (mark down the id for later).
+When in Utility, edit the device and change it to Electricity type.

 ## modules to install

     sudo apt-get install sqlite3